 Watch: Dragon Ball Super: Super Hero Gets An Exciting New Trailer

-At a panel at New York Comic Con, a brand new teaser trailer was released for Dragon Ball Super: Super Hero.
-The trailer, which is a world premiere, was not seen in Japan before today.
-Catch the full above.
+At a panel at New York Comic Con today, Toei Animation showed off a brand new teaser trailer for Dragon Ball Super: Super Hero.
+The world premiere showcased completed portions of the film, which is in the final stages of production.
+Catch the new characters, evil schemes, and grandpa Piccolo in the full trailer above.

-Production remains on course for 2022, according to the panel, with no specific Japanese nor U.S. release date revealed.
+Production for Super Hero remains on course for a 2022 Japanese release date, according to series executive producer Akia Iyoku and Toei Animation producer Norihiro Hayashida.
+The Dragon Ball team, speaking from Japan, was unable to provide details on a US release, but emphasized that they would like to see the films released as close together as possible.
+On stage in New York were Super voice actors Ian Sinclair (Whiis) and Monica Rial (Bulma), who shared that they had not yet begun dubbing on the project.

+Super Hero features a new art style rendered in 3D that animates more conventional manga elements of Toriyama’s drawings.
+Iyoku explained that they wanted the style to be fashionable, cool, and beautiful, which is evident in everything from speeding cars to Earth-shattering fights.

-Several new character designs were also showcased for Korin, Bulma, and Dende, seen below.
+Several new character designs from mangaka Akira Toriyama were also showcased.
+Check out the updated designs of Korin, Bulma, and Dende below:

 -